-For low, depressed surfaces where the underlying foundation is structurally sound, skin patching is a viable and valuable option.
+For low, depressed surfaces in your parking lot where the underlying foundation is structurally sound, asphalt skin patching is a viable and valuable option.
 We also recommend this solution for smaller areas where the asphalt is showing signs of deterioration such as raveling.

-Before we repair your surface, Ace will perform any required maintenance to your concrete surfaces adjacent to your asphalt pavement.
+Before completing asphalt patch repair on your parking lot, Ace will perform any required maintenance to your concrete surfaces adjacent to your asphalt pavement.
 The repair area is then cleaned of debris.
 Next, we apply tack coat to the existing surface for proper adhesion with the new material.

 New asphalt is then placed over the tack coat and compacted using a vibratory roller or vibra-tamping compactor.
 Because the skin patch is placed on top of existing pavement, the finished surface may be slightly higher.
 The edges are blended in, or "feathered", as much as possible before the area is swept again to remove any excess material.

-- Minimized Down Time: Skin patching minimizes the down time for your parking or traffic area.
+Asphalt skin patching minimizes the down time for your parking lot or traffic area.

-- Cost-Effective: Our service provides you a less expensive alternative to removal and replacement (subgrade issues may be identified during a removal and replacement project which often carry high, unexpected costs to repair.
-A skin patch defers the cost of repairing subgrade issues that may be detected).
+Our asphalt patch repair service provides you a less expensive alternative to removal and replacement (subgrade issues may be identified during a removal and replacement project which often carry high, unexpected costs to repair.
+Asphalt patch repair defers the cost of repairing subgrade issues that may be detected).